realllriven/HFL-AD/README.md

 ## 📚 Citation

-If you use this code, please cite our work:
+If you use this code, please cite our work: J. Gui, R. Ji, H. Huang, J. Hong and C. Hua, "Solving Data Contamination in DDoS Detection: A Method Based on Hierarchical Federated Learning," in IEEE Transactions on Information Forensics and Security, vol. 20, pp. 7013-7028, 2025, doi: 10.1109/TIFS.2025.3587185.

 ## 🤝 Acknowledgement